dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Struct `CompletedDKGSecondRoundEvent`

-Being emitted when the second round of the DKG is completed.
+Event emitted when the second round of the DKG is completed.
-Contains all the relevant data from that round.
+Contains all relevant data from the second DKG round.

 <pre><code><b>struct</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_CompletedDKGSecondRoundEvent">CompletedDKGSecondRoundEvent</a> <b>has</b> <b>copy</b>, drop